 You may decide that ghost hunting is more fun to watch on your TV or in videos.

 Most ghost hunters will agree: In real life, it’s not that exciting to stand in the dark for hours, with nothing happening.

 At the other extreme, if you encounter something terrifying, you may wonder if ghost hunting is worth it.

 Whichever path you choose now, it’s not a lifetime commitment.
 Interests and priorities change.
 Being part of a team may be fun now, but tedious later.

 Start by gaining expertise as a ghost hunter.
 Later, explore other areas related to ghost hunting.

 After that, narrow your focus to what you most enjoy.
 It could become your specialty.

-Also, I really enjoy talking with fellow ghost enthusiasts.
+Despite that disappointment, this remains true: I really enjoy talking with fellow ghost enthusiasts.
 So, I hope to meet you someday at a ghost hunting event.